Bills clinch AFC East title with 27-10 win over Jets | Times Leader

 Credit the Jets for not running for the bus in having long ago been eliminated from playoff contention.
 While their offense sputtered, the Jets defense held Buffalo to 13 points and forced five three-and-outs through three quarters.

-Wilson finished 7 of 20 for 87 yards, with a 40-yard touchdown pass to Keelan Cole, which cut the score to 10-7 with 3:51 left in the second quarter.
+Wilson finished 7 of 20 for 87 yards.
 The No. 2 draft pick finished the season not throwing an interception over his final five games.

-Matt Haack finally got a chance to punt.
-His 42-yarder midway through the second quarter was his first punt since a 40-yarder with 10 minutes remaining in a 31-14 win over Carolina on Dec.
+Haack’s 42-yard punt midway through the second quarter was his first kick since a 40-yarder with 10 minutes remaining in a 31-14 win over Carolina on Dec.
 19.

 The Bills went the next two games not attempting a punt and were in position to become the NFL’s first team since at least 1945 to go three consecutive games without attempting a punt.
 Haack’s next two punts, following consecutive three-and-outs, went 21 and 23 yards into winds gusting at between 20 and 30 mph.